 Nevada Hospital Association shows NV hospital performance ratings on Emergency care, Heart care, pneumonia, stroke, COPD, hip and knee, infections, plus patient opinion ratings.
 Shows 2016-2017 data (some data older, to 2015).
 Some measures may be the same as at CMS HospitalCompare website, but dates may vary.
 Scores also for adverse events, surgical complications, mortality, readmissions.
 Consumers may view 3 or more hospitals side-by-side.
 Volume levels for certain procedures are given, but questionably labeled to read that lower volume is better.

-NY State Department of Health reports Hospital-Acquired Infections for colon surgery, cardiac bypass, hip replacement, abdominal hysterectomy (grouped into one Surgical Site Infection score); central line (CLABSI) infections and c.diff.
-Consumer report is just 28 pages.
-Statewide, the New York hospital c. diff. infection rate decreased by 30% from 2015 to 2017.
-Data for 2017 are risk-adjusted and compared to state average.
+NY State Department of Health reports Hospital-Acquired Infections for colon surgery, cardiac bypass, hip replacement, abdominal hysterectomy; central line (CLABSI) infections, c.difficile and CRE infections.
+Consumer report is just 24 pages.
+Part 2 Technical Report shows more detail on infections for each hospital.
+Statewide, the New York hospital colon infection rate improved by 27% from 2015 to 2018.
+Catheter infections improved by 24-25%; hospital c. diff. infection rate decreased by 35% from 2015 to 2018.
+Data for 2018 are risk-adjusted and compared to state average.
 Summary of each hospital’s performance quickly identifies whether hospital reflects typical performance.
 Red and blue bars on the graphs show the far worse-than-average and far better-than average hospitals.
 Very easy to read.
-Published October 2018
+Published November 2019

 Compare PA hospitals on Mortality Rating (relative survival rate), Average Charge (price), and Readmission rates.
 Sixteen (16) conditions in the pdf reports include heart failure, abnormal heartbeat, heart attack, angioplasty and stent, pneumonia, stroke, laparoscopic gallbladder removal, COPD, colorectal surgical procedures, diabetes, kidney failure, urinary tract infections, sepsis, chest pain, and respiratory failure.
 Grouped by region.
 As an example, there were over 68,000 sepsis cases in Pennsylvania in 2016-2017, with an average mortality rate of 9.3%, and average charge close to $56,000; about 18% were readmitted.
 Symbols for Mortality ratings can be confusing – a higher mortality rating means worse survival.
 No orthopedic (hip or knee) surgery included.
 Data from Oct.
 2016 to Sept.
 2017, published by the Pennsylvania Health Care Cost Containment Council (PHC4), November 2018.